 Why STEM Is Important NOWPosted April 11, 2014, 3:00 pm by

 The U.S. Government is making STEM (Science, Technology, Engineering, and Mathematics) education a national priority.
-President Obama and the Department of Education have detailed the issues of STEM education, and have concrete goals and actions in place to fix these problems.
+The Department of Education have detailed the issues of STEM education, and have concrete goals and actions in place to fix these problems.
 The lack of STEM education in our country, proven by numbers, figures and data, has led to tangible initiatives to improve these areas of study.
 And in this country, political initiatives are backed by one very important factor: Money.
 Although education policy and budgeting isn’t the most interesting news to look out for, it is time to start paying attention.

 The USA and STEM